cccb/cccb-schild/README.md

 esptool.py write_flash 0x10000 WLED_0.13.3_ESP32_Ethernet.bin
 ```

-When this is done the ESP32 should open a wifi called `WLED-AP`.
-The password is `wled1234`.
-Connect to it and configure Ethernet and disable wifi.
+When this is done, the ESP32 should open a wifi called `WLED-AP`.
+The default password is `wled1234`.
+Connect to it, configure Ethernet and disable wifi.
 The ESP32 should receive it's designated IP address as long as the MAC address doesn't change.
-If it does tell the DHCP admin the new MAC address so they can update the entry in DHCP it.
+If it does change, tell the DHCP admins the new MAC address so they can update the static DHCP entry.

 To be continued...